 Personal Injury Lawyer

 When people consider embezzlement, they usually think of schemes involving millions of dollars, but in reality, you can be charged with this crime for much less than that.
-Embezzlement is taken very seriously, so if you’re facing this charge, contact an experienced criminal lawyer, like a criminal lawyer from Richard J. Banta, P.C., as soon as you can.
+Embezzlement is taken very seriously, so if you’re facing this charge, contact an experienced lawyer from Richard J. Banta, P.C., as soon as you can.

 What is embezzlement?

 In most states, embezzlement crimes involved the theft of money or property by someone who was entrusted to take care of it.
 It can mean misappropriating a large or small amount of money or property at once or over a period of time.
 A person embezzling usually makes an effort to cover it up, such as creating fake invoices or bank accounts or moving money between banks.

 How is embezzlement different from theft?

 Embezzlement may sound like theft, but these are two different crimes under state law.
 This act is different from theft in a few key ways, including the ones listed below.

 - Intent: The taking of property or money was intentional.

 - Relationship: Many times, the person embezzling is in the position to do so because they are being trusted.
 This type of relationship is known as a fiduciary one.